Xlocsinjr/progProject/PROCESS.md

 #### 19-01-2018    week2 - friday
 - Presentation feedback:
-  - quantize scale will allow colouring the countries based on in what range (bucket) they fall in. laat niet meer zien dan er is in de worldmap: kies de buckets goed zodat je wel verandering ziet op de kaart.
+  - quantize scale will allow colouring the countries based on in what range (bucket) they fall in.
+Don't show more than there is: Choose the buckets well so change in emission over the years is still visible even though the colour is based on the buckets.
   - It might also be possible to plot the colours and dots in a log scale.